FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 * Add more security control
 * Product a log system to keep track of the userm movements.
 * Encrypt the message sent in network.
+### *Client*
+At this moment the software of the client is done, but is very basic, so it can be updated in the following ways:
+* Make the graphic interfaces more easier for the user to understand
+* Encrease the efficensy of the client code

 # 3 Nonfunctional Requirements